5axes/TabAntiWarping/README.md

 - Click on the "Tab Anti Warping" button on the left toolbar  (Shortcut I)
 - Change de value for the tab *Size* in numeric input field in the tool panel if necessary

-- Click anywhere on the model to place support cylinder there
+- Click anywhere on the model to place rounded Tab there

-- **Clicking existing support cylinder deletes it**
+- **Clicking existing rounded Tab deletes it**

-- **Clicking existing support cylinder + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.
+- **Clicking existing rounded Tab + Ctrl** switch automaticaly to the Translate Tool to modify the position of the element.

 * The length of the tabs is automaticaly set to the Initial Layer Height .